manishmcu/Drone-setup-with-Ardupilot/README.md

 <img src="Propellor setup/Motor Position & Direction.jpg" width=400> <img src="Propellor setup/propellor_setup guide.jpg" width=450>

-For proper stabilization you may use Opyical_Flow sensor connection of the sensor and for Camera Setup there is uploaded a file named "Sensors & Cam connection"
+For proper stabilization you may use Optical_Flow sensor .Connection of the sensor and for Camera Setup there is uploaded a file named "Sensors & Cam connection"

 # !Ready to Flight!